 However, the downturn in public market investment did not extend to early-stage technology.
 Capital investment from private investors grew by 60% from $11.1bn to $17.7bn- of which 2/3 was invested in new equity.
 As history has shown in time of deep financial crisis investors are looking for long-term fundamentals.
 Indeed, they are searching for the next boom.
 From that point, it is important to notice that technology revolutions take place every 50years.
 The IT revolution started at the beginning of the 60s therefore if we follow the 50 years’ trend, we can definitely conclude that 2010/2011 is the starting point of the eruption phase of the next technology revolution.
 Out of the turmoil, Investors unveiled a great enthusiasm in the field of cleantech – Biotech, Energy, environmental and climate change-Why?

-2. Offset rising energy costs caused by resource attenuation
+1. Reduce global warming and climate change2.
+Offset rising energy costs caused by resource attenuation

 3. Secure energy autonomy